samthemaam/ncg/garden-rules/index.md

 19. No dogs are allowed in the garden with the exception of service animals trained to aid a disabled person.

-**Failure to adhere to the rules and regulations at any time may result in the loss of garden membership or other penalties.**
+**Failure to adhere to the rules and regulations at any time may result in the loss of garden membership.**